Eppo-exp/eppo-docs/docs/sdks/server-sdks/java.md

 | `modelVersion` (String)                              | Unique identifier for the version (iteration) of the bandit parameters used to determine the action probability | "falcon v123"                       |

 The code below illustrates an example implementation of a bandit logging callback that writes to Snowflake.
+Note that this is illustrative, as writing directly to Snowflake is not a best practice for scalability, and use of a data pipeline is recommended.

 ```java
 import com.eppo.sdk.dto.IBanditLogger;